team23/pydantic-async-validation/README.md

 Add async validation to your pydantic models 🥳.
 This allows you to add validation that actually checks the database or makes an API call or just use any code you did write async.

-Note that validation cannot happen during model creation, so you have to call `await model.model_async_validate()` yourself.
+Note that validation cannot happen during model creation, so you have to call `await obj.model_async_validate()` yourself.
 This is due to the fact that `__init__()` will always be a sync method and you cannot sanely call async methods from sync methods.